EU Settlement Scheme

-The EU Settlement Scheme opened fully on 30 March 2019.
-In advance of the UK’s exit from the EU, the UK government has committed to protect the rights of EU citizens and their family members currently living in the UK.
+The EU Settlement Scheme was launched by the UK Government to enable EU citizens and their family members, the ability to protect their rights after the UK leaves the EU.
 This includes the right to live here, work here and access public services such as healthcare and benefits.

-By taking part, you will be able to guarantee your status and rights so you can continue to live and work in the UK after the end of the planned implementation period on 31 December 2020.
+By applying to the Scheme, you will be able to guarantee your status and rights so you can continue to live and work in the UK after the end of the planned implementation period on 31 December 2020.
 Successful applications to the EU Settlement Scheme will give you either:

 If your application produces the incorrect status, you will have the opportunity to provide additional evidence to confirm you are eligible for settled status.
 This is likely to occur if you have spent time in the UK as a student prior to working.
 There will be no change to your current rights under EU law until the end of the planned implementation period on 31 December 2020.